 Verify that the PASSporT "orig" TN is within the scope of the signing certificate (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of the signing certificate).

 Verify that the scope of each delegate CA certificate in the certification path encompasses the scope of its child certificate.
 For example, if the parent of a delegate end entity certificate is itself a delegate certificate, then verifiers must check that the scope of the parent encompasses the scope of the child.
-However, if the parent of a delegate end entity certificate is not a delegate certificate, then verifiers shall skip the encompassing check (this would be the case where a Subordinate CA obtains a CA certificate from the STI-CA, and then issues child delegate end entity certificates from that CA certificate).
+However, if the parent of a delegate end entity certificate is not a delegate certificate, then verifiers shall skip the encompassing check (this would be the case where a Subordinate CA obtains a CA certificate from an STI-CA, and then issues child delegate end entity certificates from that CA certificate).
 These two cases are illustrated in Figure 6.2.

 Figure 6.2 – Determining when to perform scope encompassing checks for delegate certificates